 A sailboat with a flat bottom and a hard chine has a lot of initial stability (called stiffness).
-As the hull heels, its center of buoyancy (CB) moves out to counter the turning moment from the sail.
+As the hull heels its center of buoyancy (CB) moves out to counter the turning moment from the sail.
 Boats with a wider beam will be more stiff because they have a greater righting arm (or lever) to resist the force from the wind.
 But there are limits to this.
 The more a boat tips, the more its center of gravity (CG) lines up with the center of buoyancy (reducing the righting arm).
 If the boat continues to heel, the CG will eventually ride over the CB and beyond.
-When this happens — Hasta la vista, baby! — buoyancy once a friend, now becomes the enemy.
+When that happens — Hasta la vista, baby! — buoyancy, once a friend, now becomes the enemy.

-Once the deck has been cleared, the air inside the hold will have to be bled.
+Once the deck has been cleared the air inside the hold will have to be bled.
 Air gets trapped in the hold because the hatch cover is tied shut while sailing.
 An overturned jangada filled with air will be impossible to turn over — the same rules of gravity and buoyancy apply.
 And four men will not be able to overcome those rules with their body weight alone.
 But they can change the rules — they can make the buoyancy go away.
-And this is exactly what they do.
+And that is exactly what they do.
 (They don’t call us Homo Sapiens for nothing.)

 Every year jangadeiros are lost at sea.
 Believe it or not, many of them don’t know how to swim.
 The best they can do is climb onto the overturned hull, hang on and wait.
 Wait for another jangada to pass by and help (if they are really lucky); wait to be blown ashore (if they are close enough in and the wind is right); wait and hope; hope and wait . . .

 “Did you ever flip over again?”
+I asked.

 “Did you ever come close?”

-Seeing his pleasure reassured me, and it also gave me joy.
+Seeing his pleasure reassured me, and it also gave me some joy.
 I didn’t know much about Mamede at the time, having rented a room in his house for only a week; a week he was mostly away fishing.
 But I was able to get to know his immediate family and this told me a lot about the man.
 Along with his wife, Dona Graça, there were four kids still living at home, three daughters and a son.
 Another son was living in Fortaleza to attend high school.
 (Prainha only had a one-room primary school at the time.)
-The kids I met were happy and bright, well mannered and good looking.
+The kids I met were all happy and bright, well mannered and good looking.
 What more could a parent ask for?

 Next chapter: Ener-gaia